The 20 Best Melanoma Doctors Near Me in Ann Arbor, MI

 English

-Christopher Lao is an Oncologist in Ann Arbor, Michigan.
+Christopher Lao is an Oncologist practicing medicine in Ann Arbor, Michigan.
 Dr. Lao is rated as an Elite provider by MediFind in the treatment of Melanoma.
-His top areas of expertise are Melanoma, Merkel Cell Carcinoma, Melanoma of the Eye, and Metastatic Uveal Melanoma.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Melanoma, Merkel Cell Carcinoma, Melanoma of the Eye, and Metastatic Uveal Melanoma.

 Elite in Melanoma